 This pessimistic bias can limit employees’ willingness to:

-- Lead business transformation initiatives
+- Lead business transformation initiatives,

-- Recognize personal contributions to others’ performance issues
+- Recognize personal contributions to others’ performance issues,

-- Voice concerns about unethical workplace practices or wrongdoing.
+- Voice concerns about unethical workplace practices.

-- Objectification of an influence target
+- Objectifying an influence target,

-- Organizational culture.
+- Invoking organizational culture.

 -*How do you assess your likelihood of getting what you want when you ask?